MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/virtual-agent-videos.md

 ## Product videos

-View product videos to dive deeper into Virtual Agent functionality.

 ### Create, test, and deploy your bot

 This overview video walks you through how to create your first bot and create a custom topic (a dialogue you author).
 Additionally, it shows how to test your topic in real time and deploy your bot to a test website to see how it will look from your end user's perspective.